a-le/db-portal/README.md

 - [MithrilJS](https://mithril.js.org/) *a JavaScript framework for building fast and modular applications*
 - [CodeMirror](https://codemirror.net/) *a powerful code editor component*
 - Custom CSS for styling

+## Architecture Notes
+- Use RESTful APIs.
+- User authentication via HTTP Basic Auth and JSON Web Tokens (JWT).
+- Configuration files auto-reload.
+- No build step for JavaScript: `main.min.js` is automatically built on any `*.js` change.
+- User queries always use a new, clean connection to the database.
+- UI queries will use a connection from the pool if supported.

 ## Configuration